Dynamic Compression Summer School (DCSS)

-Dynamic compression experiments subject materials to unique conditions – very large compressions, high temperatures, and large deformations – on short time scales resulting in a rich array of physical and chemical changes.
-Understanding the material response at these extreme conditions is of central importance to fundamental science and spans the disciplines of physics, chemistry, materials science, solid mechanics, planetary sciences, and applied mathematics.
+Dynamic compression experiments subject materials to unique thermodynamic conditions – very large compressions, high temperatures, and large deformations – on short time scales resulting in a rich array of physical and chemical changes.
+Understanding the material response at these extreme conditions is of central importance to fundamental science and spans the disciplines of Physics, Chemistry, Materials Sciences, Geo/Planetary Sciences, and Solid Mechanics.

-Program support includes housing, meals, and a stipend for transportation costs.
+Enrollment is limited to 25 students.
+Program support includes lodging, meals, and a stipend up to $500 for transportation costs.

 To learn about eligibility and application details, click here.

 We are planning for a robust, in-person summer school.
 All local COVID-19 health and safety protocols will be followed, and are subject to change based on updated guidance.

 Advanced Photon Source, Argonne National Laboratory, Argonne, IL